 The cannabis industry has experienced significant growth over the last several years.
-Canada legalized cannabis for adult use in 2018, and thirty-eight states, the District of Columbia, Puerto Rico and Guam have legalized some form of whole-plant cannabis cultivation, sales and use for certain medical purposes.
-Eighteen of those states and the District of Columbia and Northern Mariana have also legalized cannabis for adults for non-medical purposes.
+Canada legalized cannabis for adult use in 2018, and thirty-six states, the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands have legalized some form of whole-plant cannabis cultivation, sales and use for certain medical purposes.
+Eighteen of those states, the District of Columbia, Guam and Northern Mariana have also legalized cannabis for adults for non-medical purposes.
 Eleven additional states have legalized low-THC/high-CBD extracts for select medical conditions.
 The cannabis industry is amongst the fastest growing industries in the world.
-2020 estimated U.S. state-legal cannabis retail sales reached \$17.5 billion, up 46% year-over-year and is expected to reach approximately \$41 billion by 2026, a compound annual growth rate of over 15%.
+2020 estimated U.S. state-legal cannabis retail sales reached \$18.0 billion, up 48% year-over-year and is expected to reach approximately \$47.5 billion by 2026, a compound annual growth rate of over 17%.
 We believe continued legalization of cannabis and the normalization of cannabis and its many uses - therapeutic, recreational and general health and wellness, are creating an attractive opportunity to invest in related businesses.
 At the same time, the cannabis industry is highly fragmented and subject to a complex regulatory framework, creating significant barriers to entry.

-The transition of the cannabis and derivative products to a regulated and legal marketplace has been happening at a rapid pace over recent years, with full legalization in Canada (2018) and legislative momentum continuing to expand the U.S. market (eight states passing medical or recreational referenda since the November 2020 elections).
+The transition of the cannabis and derivative products to a regulated and legal marketplace has been happening at a rapid pace over recent years, with full legalization in Canada (2018) and legislative momentum continuing to expand the U.S. market (eleven states passing medical or recreational referenda or otherwise legalizing or decriminalizing medical or recreational cannabis since the November 2020 elections).
 There have been hundreds of businesses launched across various sub-sectors of the cannabis industry, many of which have raised significant amounts of capital, mainly from retail and family office investors, in both public and private markets.
 In addition, large multinational alcohol and tobacco companies have made strategic investments into the Canadian cannabis sector to diversify their core business while protecting against potential market share loss to cannabis.